Panorama Langkawi: Cable Car and Sky Bridge

 Sky Bridge

-The bridge is 125 meters long and was only opened in 2004.
-The shape is special, instead of just spanning the valley, a curve was created here.
-The vibrations when there is no wind are really minimal.
-You can see about 100 meters down through individual glass elements in the floor.
+The bridge is 125 meters long and only opened in 2004.
+Its shape is unusual: instead of spanning the valley in a straight line, it is curved.
+The vibrations in calm conditions are minimal.
+Individual glass elements in the floor allow you to look down approximately 100 meters.

-Which travel guide do you recommend for Langkawi?
+Which travel guide can you recommend for Langkawi?

-Did you enjoy the post?
-Then share it on social networks.
-With this you support our work.
-Have you already been to Langkawi and maybe you still have additions?
-Then I look forward to your opinion in the comments.
+Did you like this post?
+Then share it on social media.
+This way you support our work.
+Have you already been to Langkawi and perhaps have some additional information?
+Then I'd love to hear your opinion in the Comments.

 Christian